projectacrn/acrn-hypervisor/doc/tutorials/using_yp.rst

 systems.
-The project provides a flexible set of tools and a space where embedded developers worldwide can share technologies, software stacks, configurations, and best practices used to create tailored Linux images for embedded and IOT devices, or anywhere a customized Linux OS is needed.
+The project provides a flexible set of tools and a space where embedded developers worldwide can share technologies, software stacks, configurations, and best practices used to create tailored Linux images for embedded and IoT devices, or anywhere a customized Linux OS is needed.

 Yocto Project layers support the inclusion of technologies, hardware